 hydrographic engineering, nautical charts and publications.
 It is based on the definitions for the European Vertical

 Reference System (EVRS).
 The height reference surface of BSCD2000 is the equipotential surface of the Earth’s gravity

 field.
 The zero level of BSCD2000 is in accordance with the Normaal Amsterdams Peil (NAP).
 The reference epoch for

 height and depth changes due to the postglacial land uplift in Fennoscandia is 2000.0.
-Mean sea level in BSCD2000
+Mean sea level and difference

 BSCD2000 is about to be adopted as unified chart datum by all the countries around the Baltic Sea and also agrees with

 the national height systems used on land.
 BSCD2000 will facilitate effective use of GNSS methods like GPS, GLONASS and